cinemascience/website/docs/source/viewers.rst

+.. _label_viewers:

 CinemaScience Viewers
 ======================

 CinemaScience provides reference viewers and flexible components for users to build application specific viewers.
 The basic viewers are introduced here.
-A full viewer tutorial is available at  :ref:`ref_label_viewer_tutorial`.
+A full viewer tutorial is available at  :ref:`label_tutorial_viewers`.

 Cinema:Compare
 --------------